yoctore/yocto-mongoose/README.md

 ## Motivation

-Create an easy and ready to use connector & model builder based on mongoose.
+Create an easy and ready to use connector & model builder based on mongoose / redis / elasticsearch.

 ## Folder structure